 Introduction

-Brazil has a large-scale electricity generation and transmission system, with hydroelectric power plants predominating.
-The National Interconnected System (SIN) is responsible for interconnecting electrical systems through a transmission grid.
-Power transmission towers are fundamental components of this system, supporting the high-voltage cables that carry electricity to the distribution substations in urban and industrial centers.
+Currently, Brazil has a large-scale electricity generation and transmission system, dominated by hydroelectric power plants.
+The National Interconnected System (SIN) is responsible for interconnecting the electrical systems through a transmission grid.
+Power transmission towers are fundamental components of this system, supporting the high-voltage cables that carry electricity to distribution substations in urban and industrial centers.

-These transmission towers are designed to support high-voltage cables, as well as lightning cables (over long distances) and are sized to withstand loads such as their own weight, the wind and the cables, in the event of a break.
+In addition, these transmission towers are designed to support high-voltage cables as well as lightning protection cables (over long distances) and are engineered to withstand loads such as their own weight, wind loads, and the weight of the cables in the event of a break.

-One of our clients requested a structural assessment of five power transmission towers, due to pathological manifestations.
-It should also be noted that the transmission lines supported by these towers are crucial to the client's production process, as they transport energy to the substation of its industrial plant.
-Figure 1 shows the general arrangement of one of the assets in question.
+In this regard, one of our clients requested a structural assessment of five power transmission towers due to signs of structural damage.
+Furthermore, it should be noted that the transmission lines supported by these towers are crucial to this client’s production process, as they carry power to the substation at their industrial plant.
+Figure 1 below shows the general layout of one of the assets in question.

 Figure 1: Transmission tower arrangement.
 SOURCE: Kot Collection.